MiraReisinger/NLP_assignment2_group4/README.md

 ## Machine Learning Algorithm
 4. *Select a machine learning algorithm.
 You can select any algorithm and use existing implementations (such as sklearn), but please motivate briefly why you chose it.
 A possible motivation is that it has been shown to work well in existing approaches (based on literature you read).*

---- to be updated ----
-The core classifier we are going to make a prediction is the Support Vector Machine (SVM), a supervised machine learning model for classification and regression tasks.
-An SVM distinguishes itself from other classifiers in the way that it creates a hyperplane to separate different categories.
+In order to predict the arguments, we decided for the Support Vector Machine (SVM).
+SVM is a supervised machine learning model for classification and regression tasks.
+It distinguishes itself from other classifiers in the way that it creates a hyperplane to separate different categories.
 The hyperplane defines the maximum margin between the data points of each category, regularized by the C parameter that defines how much the classifier is ”allowed” to misclassify data points within the error margin.
-And we also made more practives before about this classifier, so we decided to make prediction with this classifier.
+Related tasks and projects have also shown its effectiveness.